clicknium/clicknium-docs/doc/concepts/uia.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 sidebar_label: UIA Automation
 ---
 # UIA Automation
 ## Overview

-Clicknium UIA automation is based on Microsoft UI Automation, supply recording function, generate locator and all operations on one element.
+Clicknium UIA automation is based on Microsoft UI Automation to support the recording function, generating locator, and all operations on UI elements.
-During recording, if you choose the Windows application, such as notepad, calculator, some ERP client applications, clicknium will use UIA automation to record the element.
+During recording, for the Windows applications, such as notepad, calculator, and ERP client applications, Clicknium will use UIA automation to record the element.

 ## Locator attributes
-You can get [locator](locator.md) concept first, for UIA automation, the attributes defined are as the following:
+You can learn [locator](locator.md) concept first.
+For UIA automation, the attributes are defined below:

 | Name      | equals | contains |startWith |endWith | regex
 | ----------- | ----------- |----------- |----------- |----------- |----------- |